t-mullen/hyperhost/README.md

 **Current Limitations:**
 - Any Node modules used must be Browserify-able.
 - The host must be running Chrome.
 The client can be [any browser supporting WebRTC](http://caniuse.com/#feat=rtcpeerconnection).
-- Very large pages, can freeze up when clients attempt to load them.
+- Very large pages can freeze up when clients attempt to load them.
 - Relative URLs pointing to hosted files inside **Javascript** files will not work.
 (JS cannot easily be refactored, an API for allowing this is forthcoming)
 - The **require** method only supports module *names* and not *paths*. `require('custom')`, not `require('./custom')`.
 (Use Browserify before uploading if you need this behaviour)